blackbaud/uat-kit/content/index.md

 description: This is the homepage description.
 documentation_items:
   - title: Overview
-    description: Learn about the tools compromising the automation SDK and how they work together.
+    description: Find out how the UAT Automation Kit can help you to automate your User Acceptance Tests tests for upgrades.
     image: fa-compass
     href: <%= stache.config.blue_overview %>

   - title: Walkthroughs
-    description: From setting up Visual Studio to automating product customizations, learn how to use the SDK with our tutorials.
+    description: From setting up Visual Studio to automating product customizations, learn how to use the tool through a series of tutorials and guidelines.
     image: fa-graduation-cap
     href: <%= stache.config.blue_walkthroughs %>

   - title: API
-    description: Documentation of the available Core and Base code.
-Learn what out-of-the-box functionality comes with the SDK.
+    description: Refer to documentation of the available Core and Base code to see the out-of-the-box functionality that comes with the UAT Automation Kit.
     image: fa-file-text
     href: <%= stache.config.blue_api %>
 ---